tttstudios/react-native-paginatable/README.md

 #### Add Extra Action

-Initialize instance of CustomizedPaginationStateManager, and add extra action to it.
+Initialize instance of `CustomizedPaginationStateManager`, and add extra action to it.

 ```
 export const customizedPaginationStateManager = new CustomizedPaginationStateManager('customized_users', 'users')